Lucia's Blog: 2021

 • Do Not Underestimate The Power Of Our Enemy:

 You see, our weapons of warfare are not of this world, for they are not visible.
-They are unseen invisible.
-The weapons that break Satan's strongholds are our prayers and the Word of God.
+They are unseen and invisible.
+Our prayers and the Word of God are the weapons that break Satan's strongholds.
 He has given us many others that I will discuss later in this study.
 If we refuse to take up these weapons for warfare, there will be eternal consequences.
-We must understand completely that the struggles, relational conflicts, and misunderstandings about God and His Word are caused by satanic opposition and plots.
-Please, hear Peter's warning.
+We must understand entirely that the struggles, relational conflicts, and misunderstandings about God and His Word are caused by satanic opposition and plots.
+Please hear Peter's warning.

 "Be sober-minded; be watchful.
 Your adversary the devil prowls around like a roaring lion, seeking someone to devour."
 (1 Peter 5:8)